 Then I took a little hiatus when I was nabbing awesome deals on store-bought detergent.
 But now that my hard-core couponing has, well, flown the coup (see what I did there?! 😀 ), I’ve come across some new and improved recipes and I’m hooked again.

-How to Make Laundry Detergent
+How to Make Laundry Soap

-Ingredients Needed to Make Homemade Laundry Detergent
+Ingredients Needed to Make Homemade Laundry Soap

 Helpful Supplies for Making Homemade Laundry Soap

 First combine all your dry ingredients – baking soda, washing soda, Epsom salt, and citric acid in a large bowl.